Mo-MR-123/MinesweeperScalaFunctional/README.md

-# Minesweeper Scala - Functional Implementation
+# Minesweeper Scala - Functional Implementation with Console as the UI